A combinatorial approach to small ball inequalities for sums and differences: Discussion of tightness

-For the sphere packing problems in $\R^d$, people are generally interested in the optimal packing density $\rho_d$.
+For the sphere packing problems in $\mR^d$, people are generally interested in the optimal packing density $\rho_d$.
 When $r$ is large, it is not hard to see the following asymptotic estimate

 In $\mR^2$, it is known that hexagonal lattice packing is optimal among all packings (not necessary lattice packings) with packing density $\rho_2=\sqrt3\pi/6\approx 0.9069$.
 The sphere packing problem in three-dimensional Euclidean space has a long history.
 Kepler conjectured in 1611 that no arrangement of equally sized spheres can fill the space with a greater average density than that of the face-centered cubic and hexagonal close packing arrangements.
 The density of these arrangements is $\sqrt2\pi/6\approx0.7404$.
 Gauss proved in 1831 that Kepler's conjecture is true if the spheres have to be arranged in a regular lattice.
 The complete proof of Kepler's conjecture was announced only around 20 years ago by Hales (see, e.g., \cite{Hal05}), and a formal verification using automated proof checking was only completed in 2014.
-In the very recent breakthrough work \cite{Via16}, Viazovskait proved that the $E_8$ lattice packing gives the optimal packing density in dimension 8, and the density is $\rho_8=\pi^4/384\approx0.025367$.
-Building on Viazovskait's work, it is shown in \cite{CKMRV16} that Leech lattice packing is optimal in 24 dimension, and the packing density is $\rho_{24}=\pi^{12}/12!\approx0.00193$.
+In the very recent breakthrough work \cite{Via17}, Viazovska proved that the $E_8$ lattice packing gives the optimal packing density in dimension 8, and the density is $\rho_8=\pi^4/384\approx0.025367$.
+Building on Viazovska's work, it is shown in \cite{CKMRV17} that Leech lattice packing is optimal in 24 dimension, and the packing density is $\rho_{24}=\pi^{12}/12!\approx0.00193$.

 Another interesting problem related to our study is the kissing number problem.
 In three dimensions it asks how many billiard balls can be arranged so that they all just touch another billiard ball of the same size.
 This question was a subject of a famous debate between Isaac Newton and David Gregory in 1690's.
 Newton believed the answer was 12, while Gregory though that 13 might be possible.
 Generally we can define the $d$-dimensional kissing number $\tau_d$ as the maximal number of points on the unit sphere with Euclidean distances at least 1.
-For $1<r<1+\epsilon_d$ with small $\epsilon_d>0$, it is not hard to see the following relation
+For $1<r<1+\epsilon_d$ with small $\epsilon_d>0$, we have the following equation

 The number $\tau_3=12$ was studied by various researchers in the nineteenth century.
 The best proof now available is due to Leech \cite{Lee56}.
 The answers $\tau_8=240$ and $\tau_{24}=196,560$ are given by \cite{OS79} and \cite{Lev79}, respectively.
 It is somewhat surprising that they are technically easier to establish than $\tau_3$.
 The correct answer $\tau_4=24$ was obtained much later by Musin \cite{Mus03}.
 For all these results, the extremal configurations follows from lattice packings.
 Using the relation \eqref{eq:n-tau}, Theorem \ref{thm:diff-diff} can give explicit tight estimates for $r$ slightly greater than 1 in corresponding dimensions.
 These are all the known values of the kissing number so far.
 In high dimensions, $\tau_d$ grows exponentially with unknown base.
 We refer to the monograph \cite{CS99:book} for more discussions of sphere packing problems and their relations with number theory and coding theory.